Use a System column to quickly see:

 Here are some thing to keep in mind when you work with System columns:

 - Each system column can only be used once per sheet.

 - The values in these columns are display-only and can't be manually changed; however, you can apply formatting to the column to alter the appearance.

 - Changing an existing column type to a Modified Date/By or Created Date/By system column will overwrite existing cell data.
 Changing a column type to Auto-Number will preserve existing cell data so you can use it in your auto-numbering pattern if desired.

 - The timestamp in the Modified (Date) and Created (Date) system column is based on your selected Time Zone in the Personal Settings of your Smartsheet account.

-- System column values are read-only for all collaborators, but you can apply formatting (e.g. background and font colors) to them manually or via Conditional Formatting rules.
+- System column values are read-only for all collaborators, but you can apply formatting (for example, background and font colors) to them manually or by creating Conditional Formatting rules.

-- By default, the column name will be set to the type of column you select but you can edit this as needed.
+- By default, the column name will be set to the type of column you select; you can edit this as desired.